Support-Projected Petz Monotone Geometry of Pure Two-Qubit Families: Universal Three-Channel Decomposition and Non-Reduction of Curvature Invariants: Introduction

-Given a smooth pure two-qubit family $\theta\mapsto\ket{\Psi(\theta)}$ and its one-qubit reduction $\rho_A(\theta)$, each Petz metric produces a reduced tensor $F^{(f)}(\theta)$ which can be singular.
-To obtain an intrinsic geometry we project onto the active spectral subspace using the Riesz projector $P(\theta)$ and set
+We address this question in the setting of pure two-qubit families and arbitrary Petz monotone metrics.
+Given a smooth parametrized pure state $|\Psi(\theta)\rangle\in\C^2\otimes\C^2$ and its one-qubit reduction $\rho_A(\theta)$, each Petz metric induces a (generally semidefinite) QFI tensor on parameter space.
+On the \emph{regular set} where the reduced Petz tensor has a gapped active eigencluster, we project onto the active spectral support and obtain an intrinsic Riemannian metric

-On the regular set where $P$ is $C^1$ with a uniform spectral gap, $g^{(f)}$ is a genuine Riemannian metric supporting the full Gauss--Codazzi and Bianchi calculus of curvature \cite{Spivak,doCarmoRiem,LeeRiem,doCarmoSurf}.
-This construction bridges Petz monotone metrics with classical differential geometry, allowing scalar and sectional curvatures of $\bigl(\operatorname{Im}P,g^{(f)}\bigr)$ to be defined and analyzed rigorously.

-It has long been conjectured that curvature invariants, such as the slice Gaussian curvature $K$ or the scalar curvature $R$, should depend only on entanglement monotones.
-Notable examples include the closed-form scalar curvature

-proposed by Katabarwa, Sim, Koh, Dallaire, and Demers for certain two-qubit variational manifolds \cite{katabarwa2021geometry}, and the entropy–monotonicity conjecture of Miller for Gaussian states \cite{Miller2025gaussian}.
-These formulas suggest that curvature might serve as a universal entanglement proxy.

-The present work disproves this expectation for all smooth pure two-qubit families.
-Building on Andai’s discovery of non-monotonic scalar curvature in finite-dimensional monotone metrics \cite{Andai2003,Andai2003monotone}, we show that support projection onto the active spectral subspace of any Petz monotone metric produces a well-defined intrinsic geometry whose curvature invariants cannot be reduced to standard entanglement monotones such as concurrence or one-qubit entropy.
-In particular, the slice Gaussian curvature $K$ and the scalar curvature $R$ of $g^{(f)}=P F^{(f)} P$ necessarily depend on independent population and coherence derivative channels beyond the entanglement derivative itself.
-This conceptual mechanism underlies the structural results that follow and explains, for example, the numerical failure of the Katabarwa–Sim–Koh–Dallaire–Demers scalar-curvature formula in the SLD/Bures case.